LeeWhite187/OGA.InfraBase/README.md

 ## Opinionation Apology...
 This library references NLog, directly, for now.\
-I understand this may appear overly opinionated, at the bottom layer of a process stack.
+I understand this may appear overly opinionated, at the infrastructure layer of a process stack.
 I agree... though, NLog works very well.\
 Once I get a chance to circle back, and work through a more agnostic logging interface, I will update (removing the specific logger tie).

 You're welcome to swap out and compile whatever logger you'd like, of course.\